rackn/pxe-book/Chapter 4/Design-Diffs.rst

 Interaction of components
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-	The switch topology (switch topology is an organizational representation of the channels and relays in a switch module) might impact DHCP and nextboot provisioning.
+	The switch topology, which refers an organizational representation of the channels and relays in a switch module, might impact DHCP and nextboot provisioning.
 Depending on how the infrastructure is being built, design may need to take into consideration how changing one component will affect another.

 Deciding on the sourcing of images
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-	Images can be sourced either as Kickstart/PreSeed images or as DD images.
-DD (which essentially means disk copying) is a cloud-based approach and is useful for maintaining images and improving speed.
+	Images can be sourced either as Kickstart/Preseed images or as DD images.
+DD (which means essentially disk copying) is a cloud-based approach and is useful for maintaining images and improving speed.
 However, DD is very sensitive and can be flaky.
 So while DD may give a better performance, it will require more individual care.
-Kickstart, also referred to as PreSeed (two main linux technologies), is the generic image source and is more change-tolerant.
-Kickstart is Digital Rebar's default image source.
+Kickstart, also referred to as Preseed, is the generic image source and is more change-tolerant.
+Kickstart/Preseed is the main Linux technology and Digital Rebar's default image source.

+One last difficulty to note is creating access to PXE boot infrastructure, also referred to as provisioning boot infrastructure.